Computing abelian varieties over finite fields isogenous to a power

-In particular, a good understanding of $\Aut(M)$ will most likely allow us to handle $Q$, but if $r>1$, then $\Aut(M)$ is an infinite non-abelian group, making the situation computationally difficult, even if we were able to produce a (finite) set of generators. \end{remark}
+This suggests that a good understanding of $\Aut(M)$ will most likely allow us to handle $Q$, but if $r>1$, then $\Aut(M)$ is an infinite non-abelian group, making the situation computationally difficult, even if we were able to produce a (finite) set of generators. \end{remark}